adeeweller/adeeweller.github.io/_posts/2022-06-10-sublime_setup.md

 In this post, let us walk through what Sublime is, why may be the right fit for you, and how to get it set up with R. In future posts, we will work through how to set it up with LaTeX, python, markdown, and much more!

+But before we continue, I assume in this tutorial that you already have R dowloaded on your computers.
+If you have not, please [do so here.](https://cloud.r-project.org/) For more information on R, check out their [introduction here.](https://www.r-project.org/about.html)

 ## What is Sublime?

 Sublime is a text editor.
 To be more specific, Sublime is a sophisticated, cross-platform source code editor.
 It supports a variety of programming and markup languages, and features an array of plugins, which are typically community-built and maintained under free-software licenses.
 You can think about Sublime as the swiss-army knife of text editing.
 The plugin ecosystem and its extensability make Sublime a worthy choice.
 It's incredibly fast and lightweight.
 An annual subscription costs $99 USD, but note that the free trial period is unlimited.